My-UofE/ECM1410-REFDEF-Workshop-Instructions/README.md

 In this workshop we are going to create a messageboard application in which users can add and view posts.
 This is similar to the tasks in Workshop 9 but have been revised for the REFDEF assessment, so please read and follow the updated instructions.

-Note for this workshop you can initially keep all files in the working directory.
+Note for this workshop you start with an empty directory.
+You can initially keep all files in the working directory.
 Once you have the code working you can organise it into a strucutred project (see instructions below).

 ### `Post.java`